ritchieng/ritchieng.github.io/index.md

 <br /> $10,000 Award.

 **Philip Yeo Innovation Fellowship 2017, NUS**
-<br /> $20,000 Award with a 1 year mentorship by [Philip Yeo](https://en.wikipedia.org/wiki/Philip_Yeo), Chairman of Spring Singapore.
+<br /> $20,000 Award with mentorship by [Philip Yeo](https://en.wikipedia.org/wiki/Philip_Yeo), Chairman of Spring Singapore.
+<br /> I was fortunately also under the mentorship of [Kiren Kumar (AMD, EBD)](https://www.edb.gov.sg/content/edb/ja/about-edb/our-leadership/executive-management/assistant-managing-directors/kiren-kumar.html).

 **Valedictorian (Reserve) Class of 2018, NUS**
 <br /> I took an unchartered path in NUS, not the typical poster kid for my faculty so this is a surprise after a little birdie made this happen.

+**Chua Thian Poh Community Leadership Programme Fellow 2018, NUS**
+<br /> Established with generous gifts from Mr Chua Thian Poh, the Centre aims to nurture Singapore’s next generation of community leaders.
+These leaders will not only be intellectually engaged with social and community issues, but will also be passionate about addressing social and community challenges in Singapore.

 ## Online Profiles
 [Github](https://github.com/ritchieng)